webclinic017/Database-design-NOSQL/README.md

 GET: retrieve a value using a supplied key

-DELETE: remove a key value pair from the a database
+DELETE: remove a key value pair from the database

 **_Typical use case for key value stores_**